dkettner/SmartForestMesh/README.md

 # SmartForest

-Use VS Code with PlatformIO to build and deploy the code to esp32s.
+Use Visual Studio Code with PlatformIO to build and deploy the code.

+Adjust DEST_NODE and MESH_PASSWORD before deployment.